stefanjf/Facebook-to-Neo4j-Graph/README.md

 ```

 ###2.
 Configure Neo4j Server IP
-If the neo4j server is running on localhost:7474, no action is needed.
+If the neo4j server is running on localhost, no action is needed.
-If the server is running on a different computer, insert the relevant IP address:
+If the server is running on a different computer, insert the relevant IP address.
 ```python
 #Remote Neo4j Server:
 graph_db = neo4j.GraphDatabaseService('<Server Address>')